 Even though we paid a lot more than planned in the end, we can recommend Tanzanian Pioneers as the provider, because in the end everything worked out well and there is no really cheaper provider.

-How do I organise everything for my safari?
+How do I organize everything for my safari?

 The exact route we went through with Nathan when handing over the vehicle.
 Of course you can not know in advance, exactly where the animals will be and especially with the lions it is more coincidence than good planning if you want to see them.